-Module 5 discusses global greening and global fair labor tendencies confronting these social realities w existing international trade regulations.
+Module 5 discusses global greening and global fair labor tendencies confronting these social realities with existing international trade regulations.

-Global greening and global fair labor are fundamental building blocks of our society to create sustainable fut for the next generations.
-International trade regulations are seriously lagging behind in these field Traditionally, international trade regulation had very limited view on environment and labor, where a restrictive rule was considered as potential trade barrier.
-International environmental and labor norms are a source of WTO law.
-Furthermore, even ultimate generation trade agreements limit their action to a language good intentions with no traditional dispute resolution and trade sanctions available in these cases (CET USMCA seems to bring new possibilities in the field of labor disputes.
+Global greening and global fair labor are fundamental building blocks of our society to create sustainable future for the next generations.
+International trade regulations are seriously lagging behind in these fields.
+Traditionally, international trade regulation had very limited view on environment and labor, where any restrictive rule was considered as potential trade barrier.
+International environmental and labor norms are not source of WTO law.
+Furthermore, even ultimate generation trade agreements limit their action to a language of good intentions with no traditional dispute resolution and trade sanctions available in these cases (CETA).
+USMCA seems to bring new possibilities in the field of labor disputes.

-Please work in two break-out groups and prepare a 15-minute presentation per group (power point, pre video or any other method of your choice is welcome).
-You can sign up to any one of the following bre out groups based on your personal interest (up to a maximum four students can participate in any of break-out group):

-Group 1 - global greening tendencies versus USMCA environmental regulation;

-Group 2 - global fair labor tendencies versus USMCA labor regulation.
+- Please work in two break-out groups and prepare a 15-minute presentation per group (power point, prezi, video or any other method of your choice is welcome).
+You can sign up to any one of the following break-out groups based on your personal interest (up to a maximum four students can participate in any one break-out group): - Group 1 global greening tendencies versus USMCA environmental regulation; - Group 2 global fair labor tendencies versus USMCA labor regulation.

 This is your choice on which particular issues you wish to focus your attention.
-Please implem independent research and try to choose and discuss an important problem area of greening / fair lat Please also make sure to review the political debate (in and out of Congress) on the particular USM regulation you are dealing with.
+Please implement independent research and try to choose and discuss an important problem area of greening / fair labor.
+Please also make sure to review the political debate (in and out of Congress) on the particular USMCA regulation you are dealing with.